 There are other examples of joint diseases and factors that can lead to knee pain, and for all of them, in the past, most of the treatment options were limited to pain medications, therapies, and surgeries that cost thousands of dollars and often produced minimal results.
-But today, many patients are finding relief through stem cell recruitment for knee pain.
+But today, many patients are finding relief through the use of OrthoBiologics and Biologics for knee pain.

-One of the most promising avenues of regenerative medicine, and one we have a great deal of experience with here at the Pain Relief Institute, is stem cell recruitment.
-Stem cell recruitment has proved useful for addressing a variety of complaints including joint, tendon, ligament, and muscle damage, which means it can often prove therapeutic for knee pain.
+One of the most promising avenues of Non-Surgical Alternatives to Surgery, and one we have a great deal of experience with here at the Pain Relief Institute, is Amnio-Derived Biologics.
+Amnio-Derived Biologics have proved useful for addressing a variety of complaints including joint, tendon, ligament, and muscle damage, which means it can often prove therapeutic for knee pain.

-Stem cells are “undifferentiated” cells.
-This means they can renew themselves through cell division and have the potential to develop into many different kinds of cell that the body needs.
-Thus, when a therapeutic procedure called stem cell infusion applies them to a damaged area, they can promote healing through the growth of healthy new tissue and thus provide stem cell therapy for pain.
+Utilizing growth factors and other enzymes, the body’s cells can renew themselves through cell division and have the potential to develop into many different kinds of cell that the body needs.
+Thus, when a therapeutic procedure called cell infusion applies them to a damaged area, they can promote healing through the growth of healthy new tissue and thus provide a Non-Surgical Alternative to Surgery.

 Knee Pain, Stem Cell Recruitment, and Stem Cell Amniotic Fluid Injection